mlcommons/ck/docs/mlperf-automation/reproduce/ck-object-detection-x86-64-docker.md

 ck run docker:ck-mlperf-inference-v1.0-object-detection-4725481db87af8d0-x8664-ubuntu-20.04
 ```

-You can now issue standard CK commands from [here](ck-object-detection-x86-64.md) to benchmark MLPerf model.
+You can now issue standard CK commands from [here](ck-object-detection-x86-64.md) to benchmark MLPerf&trade; model.

 ## Issue a CK command to this container